 A thoughtful divorce ceremony will assist with the transition from marriage to separation and finally to divorce.
 It can include a party of shared toasts and breaking bread, and it can also be a unique opportunity for adults to show support to their children and to share and recognize the place of family and friends.

-Charlotte Eulette is the North American Director of the Celebrant Foundation, a 501c3 non-profit organization with 400 Celebrants who create and officiate at virtually every life-cycle event, including divorces.
+Charlotte Eulette is Director of the North American Chapter of the International Federation of Celebrants, a 501c3 non-profit organization with 400 Celebrants who create and officiate at virtually every life-cycle event, including divorces.
 The International Federation of Celebrants was founded over 40 years ago in Australia. www.celebrantinstitute.org